Parents and tax

 1. Child Tax Credit

-You can claim an amount for each of your children who are under 18 years old at the end of the year.
-Find out this year’s amount.
+For the 2014 tax year, you can still claim a non-refundable tax credit in the amount of $2,255for each of your children who are under 18 years old at the end of the year.

 If 2 or more families share a home, each eligible parent can claim the credit with respect to their own children.
 Prior to 2011, only 1 person per “domestic establishment” could claim this tax credit.